 Annelore creates ethereal, tranquil photographs that reflect a world often forgotten in daily life.
 Her intuitive approach and multidisciplinary background allow her to craft images that serve as a poetic dance between nature's beauty and the mystique of consciousness.
 Annelore's work invites viewers to step into her serene inner world, transforming life's moments into a dreamy landscape.

-'SHE | HER | HERS' will be on display in the Leica Gallery Amsterdam between June 28, 2024 and September 8, 2024.
+'SHE | HER | HERS' was on display at the Leica Gallery Amsterdam between 28-06-2024 - 08-08-2024.